intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     1. As a complete dataset sent at a frequent interval, including unchanged data.

     2. As `change-data-capture` where data is transmitted only when a change is detected.
-The changed data is sent as part of its data cluster to a dedicated API endpoint.
-The API consumer overlays changes onto the previous dataset and stores a complete data record.

-    A `heartbeat` message containing the full dataset should also be sent at a recurring interval with this method.
-This is to ensure that device availabilty can be affirmed (when there are no data changes), and to provide a checkpoint for the underlying dataset to be merged, in case a change-data message was dropped.

-    This method drasticallty reduces trasmit volumes but to be effective it requires a dedicated endpoint for each data cluster.
+This uses [write coalescing](/docs/api.sundaya.monitored.equipment/0/c/Implementation/Architecture/Write%20Coalescing) to compresses and reduce write traffic from edge to cloud.

 - **status** - status information describes the state of the data collection equipment, not the business-functional environment.
 This information can be read/write and can also be updated, but usually not frequently.

 - **event** - events are produced from telemetry and status data at the edge, based on rules or predictions.
 Rule-based events select variables from the data according to configurable parameters.
 Predicted events are based on features in the data which are applied to downloaded ML models.